Practical Rotordynamics for Real Machinery

 The short course is targeted at beginning and intermediate rotating equipment engineers who have a need to develop a practical understanding of the dynamic behavior and analysis of rotating machinery which their company builds, buys, or maintains.
 The typical participant would have a bachelor’s degree in engineering and some prior experience with rotating machinery.

-This course will be team taught by three experienced consultants who make their living doing rotordynamics.
+This course will be team taught by world-class experts in rotordynamics.
 It focuses on the practical use of rotordynamic analysis as a tool to:

 - Ensure equipment being purchased does not have clear rotordynamic issues that will lead to unreliable operation (rotordynamic audit), and/or

 - Support development of new machinery with smooth, reliable operation (design), and/or